manticoresoftware/manticoresearch-php/docs/indexclass.md

 ### alter()

-Alter index schema.
-Please note that currently `text` type is not supported by this command.
+Alter the index schema.
+Please note that currently, the `text` type is not supported by this command.

 Parameters:

 - operation type - `add` or `drop`
 - name of the attribute
 - type of the attribute (only for `add`)